-When Table 5.15 presenting the regional distribution only for 2012 was examined, it is observed that six out of the ten administrative regions had relatively high proportion of buildings that were built on or before 1980 following the pattern of the national average.
+When Table 5.15 presenting the regional distribution only for 2012 was examined, it is observed that six out of the ten administrative regions had a relatively high proportion of buildings that were built on or before 1980, following the pattern of the national average.
 As expected, they include the six regions along the coast, Regions 10, 6, 4, 3, 5 and 2 in that ranking order of magnitude.
-On the contrary, sizeable proportions of the households within the Hinterland Regions responded that they built their dwellings "toward the end" of the period.
-This proved that most of the dwellings in the Hinterland Regions were built with less resilient construction materials.
-And because major renovations or complete reconstruction were carried out, the years of construction were deferred "toward the end" of the period where such completion activities on the properties were necessarily done (Table 5.15).
+On the contrary, sizeable proportions of the households within the hinterland regions reported that they built their dwellings "toward the end" of the reporting period.
+This proved that the majority of the dwelling units in the hinterland regions were built with less resilient construction materials.
+And because major renovations or complete reconstruction were carried out on them, the years of construction were deferred "toward the end" of the period where such completion activities on the properties were necessarily done (Table 5.15).